 - Protects critical habitat for endangered forest elephants and bonobos, our closest primate relative found only in the Congo Basin Forest.

-- Creates new economic and educational activities in the region, as well as safeguarding the forest communities’ traditional, spiritual, and cultural values.
+- Creates new economic and educational activities and safeguards forest communities’ traditional, spiritual, and cultural values.

 The Congo Basin project protects over 250,000 acres of critical bonobo and forest elephant habitat within the world’s second-largest intact rainforest, the Congo.
 It empowers communities in one of the world’s most impoverished countries by creating a pathway to low-carbon economic development, agricultural and economic diversification, education, and healthcare.
 Without its presence, the area would likely be leased to foreign logging and mining companies.